-Founded in 1950, the Romantic Road has become one of the most popular scenic routes in Germany thanks to its culture and scenery.
-The route, divided into four wonderfully diverse sections, has also become a firm favourite with cyclists.
+Founded in 1950, the Romantic Road has become one of the most popular scenic routes in Germany thanks to its landscape and culture.
+It's hardly surprising, then, that cyclists decided to check out the route for themselves.